 Mayo has some of the most spectacular coastal scenery and beaches in Ireland.
 Mayo beaches are perfect for long walks, and offer some of the best surfing, swimming, wind-surfing and kayaking in the world.
 The wild and wonderful sandy beaches that stretch as far as the eye can see in North Mayo contrast with the calm and sheltered beaches of Clew Bay such as Old Head.
 Visitors to Mayo can enjoy lots of beach activities such as surfing on Achill Island and Carrowniskey.
 The walking trails at Cross Beach and Carrowteige in North Mayo are popular - and deep sea angling in Blacksod Bay, Killala Bay and Clew Bay will ensure you have fresh fish to fry for dinner.

-Scotchport, a small and beautiful sheltered cove near Corclough on the Mullet, has a interesting history and today is a popular location for scuba diving in Mayo.
-The inlet is sheltered by rock formations opening out into a narrow exit leading to the wild Atlantic.
-This natural harbour once made Scotchport the perfect embarkation point […]
+Scotchport, a small and beautiful sheltered cove near Corclough on the Mullet, has an interesting history and today is a popular location for scuba diving in Mayo.

 The idyllic scenery on the drive from Geesala to Doohoma along the winding road that skirts Tullaghan Bay never fails to impress no matter how many times we make the journey.

 There is nothing better during the autumn and winter months than spending an hour or two picking cockles and mussels on one of Mayo’s magnificent Wild Atlantic Way beaches.

 A visit to Glosh beach, at the southern end of the Mullet Peninsula, can sometimes turn up the most unexpected surprises – such as beach sculptures made from driftwood and other bits of flotsam washed ashore by the North Atlantic.